vahidhedayati/grails-jenkins-plugin/README.md

 ### Authenticated Jenkins howto:

+Once you have configured global security of some form on your Jenkins server.
+Authentication should work via Jenkins so long as you either provide just the username to the initial form, or via the taglib call.

+##### The plugin will attempt to grab the user authToken from the given server, if it can successfully retrieve this without authentication then the userToken is automatically set.

+So if you simply provide a username, the plugin will try do the rest.

+Whilst building if the current user has got authenticated then the user will appear above build logs.

+##### To manually define authToken per user(known as jenspass)
 First thing first, you need to enable authentication on Jenkins, our systems uses AD plugin and connects a user through to AD.
 Once a user has logged in then goto: